-Take into account the suggestion/ opinion made by the participants of consultation meetings, potential environmental and social impact for implementing the proposed intervention, and sensitivity of the sites location to protected area/ archeological sites/sensitive receptor, these sites have been selected for constructing the proposedhousehold toilet.
-Outcome of consultation meetings are described within section C2, SL no 12.
+Take into account the suggestion/ opinion made by the participants of consultation meetings, potential environmental and social impact for implementing the proposed intervention, and sensitivity of the sites location to protected area/ archeological sites/sensitive receptor, these sites have been selected for constructing the proposed community latrines.
+Outcome of consultation meetings are described within section C2, SL no. 12.

 Most of the participants requested to involve the local community and DRP community during the construction work.
 In addition, suggestion / opinion received by the consultation meeting also considered in the design of ESMP.
 Most important thing is that, DRP communities were in favor of this subproject that may help to successful implementation of the subproject in sustainable manner.
-There will be no impact on the ecosystem and biodiversity for constructing the planned intervention.
-No agricultural land/ activities or fish farming will be disturbed, due to the construction of the sub-project.